 Meanwhile, the real Ecuadorians, with an average annual income of less than US$10,000, have had so little exposure to the benefits of medicine that they tend not to get help, even when they desperately need it.
 Correa’s health plan was designed to harvest from the wealthy, by giving them what they want at attractive prices, to give to the poor.

 But judging by what’s on offer in Raita, government care comes with its own risks.
 Sanitation, power and resources are a mess.

-Mercifully, folk who may never otherwise see a nurse, and most certainly not a dentist, may have no idea how miserable this offering is.
+Mercifully, simple folk who may never otherwise see a nurse, and most certainly not a dentist, perhaps have no idea how miserable this offering is.

 Expected to provide a minimum of 10,000 appointments a year, with only two medical staff, no receptionist, no dental nurse, no actual doctor, lab, phone, computer, cleaner, steriliser and often, no electricity either, the Raita clinic treads a fine line.

 Across the developing world, the World Health Organisation says progress means escalating road trauma, increased accidents at fishing, farming and in industry, diabetes, depression, loss of land for the poor and an oral health crisis, caused by multi-nationals like Coca Cola, Danone, Tony milk and other pedlers of sugar.
 In the case of accidents alone, lack of treatment for the poor means injuries have become a higher cause of death in these regions than HIV/Aids, malaria and TB combined.
 In rural Ecuador, oral health is described by Dr Cordez as ‘a disaster’.
 She reports rampant decay, infection, disease and lack of hygiene in almost every mouth along the whole tropical coast.